 From the south to the north of the Annapurna region, people belonging to different ethnic groups have settled.
 From Gurung, and Magar to Thakali and Lobas, every settlement offers warm hospitality.
 One can explore the diverse culture of the Himalayas is an amazing experience one can ever get in their life.
 It genuinely changes the way you see your life for the rest of your life.
 So, the spiritual and pious sentiment is acquired in a variety of forms which is one of the major motives to trek in the Annapurna Region.
 You can learn about the local living style, culture, tradition, food and dresses along with helping the local economy to grow.

-4) Easy Accessible:
+4) Easily Accessible:

-5) Mesmerizing Mountain View though out the trek:
+5) Mesmerizing Mountain View throughout the trek:

-The most interesting part of the Annapurna Region trek is the ever-changing scenery.
+The most interesting part of the Annapurna Region trek is the changing scenery.
 You'll be left smitten by the gigantic white mountains which never leave your eyesight.
 Himchuli, Annapurna South, Barahi Shikhar, Annapurna I, Glacier Dom, Gangapurna, Annapurna III and Machhapuchhre, Dhaulagiri, Tarke Kang, Khangsha Kang can be seen from almost every region of Annapurna.

-6 ) Moderate and suitable for any age group:
+6) Moderate and suitable for any age group:

 7) The highest lake and deepest gorge